Habanero Chocolate Cupcakes

 7 oz. half & half or cream (or less)

-1. In a food processor or blender, process the habanero and cream cheese until peppers are very finely chopped and well blended.
+In a food processor or blender, process the habanero and cream cheese until pepper is very finely chopped and well blended.